bernardo1024/Sanwaf/README.md

 ### Sanwaf sample App:
-Go to https://github.com/bernardo1024/Sanwaf down download Sanwaf.
+Go to https://github.com/bernardo1024/SanwafSample for the sample app.